Using Containerised Applications¶

 Each of the containerised applications has its own batch launching script:

-/jmain01/apps/singularity/2.4.
+Singularity 3.7 is installed on compute nodes, it is not available on login nodes.
 When you build your container, within your own environment, your container you must have the following directories:

 These will be mounted by the local node when your container executes.
 The